 In short term fostering, a foster carer is relied upon to provide a safe, secure place to live while a child carries on their day to day life, continuing to attend their own school and see their friends and family wherever possible.
 Children often have regular contact with their birth families and a key responsibility of foster carers is to support this contact for their fostered child.

 Children who need this short term care are across the age range, from babies up to teens.

 Long term fostering

-Children who need long term foster families are aged from around 3 years upwards, unfortunately the older the child, the more difficult it is to find them a permanent home.
-For sibling groups and children with physical, learning or behavioural issues, their chances are further diminished.
+Children who need long term foster families tend to be school-aged upwards.
+Unfortunately the older the child, the more difficult it is to find them a permanent home.
+For sibling groups and children with physical, learning or behavioral issues, their chances are further diminished.

-For those children that cannot be placed within local, long-term foster care, they face the added upheaval of being moved around, possibly away from their family, school and everything they know.
-Experience has shown us that a child who is moved around out of their local area may find it harder to build new friendships and long-standing relationships.
+Sometimes, we are unable to find local, long term foster families for children.
+This means children have to face the added upheaval of being moved around, possibly away from their family, school and friends.
+Experience has shown us that children who are moved out of their local area may find it harder to build new friendships and long-standing relationships.

-Long-term fostering allows a child to grow up in a safe, secure environment, often until they reach their teens and leave care.
+Long-term fostering allows a child to grow up in a safe, secure environment, until they're young adults and ready to live independently.